panvagenas/easy-related-posts/readme.txt

 == Upgrade Notice ==

 = 2.0.0 =
 This is a major release.
-You have to review your settings after this update.
-Specially if you are using the Easy Related Posts widget you will notice that all instances are gone, please replace them.
+You must review plugin settings after this update.